-Co ndition requirement Means of monitoring during period under review Compliance achieved?
+Со ndition requirement Means of monitoring during period under review Compliance achieved?
 1. Discharge shall only occur in area indicated by plan Inspections of site Yes 2.
 Discharge contaminants shall be limited to cleanfill and inert materials Inspections of site Yes 3.
 Discharge of specified contaminants shall not occur Inspections of site Yes 4.
-Written approval obtained from Consents manager by Consent holder regarding uncertainly of acceptability of material to be discharged.
+Written approval obtained from Consents manager by consent holder regarding uncertainly of acceptability of material to be discharged.
 N/A N/A 5.
-Adopt best practicable option Inspection od site and records Yes 6.
-Stabilization and revegetation on completion of authorized discharge N/A Yes
+Adopt best practicable option Inspection od site and records Yes

-Co ondition requirement Means of monitoring during period under review Compliance achieved?
-7. Consent Lapse N/A N/A 8.
-TRC may serve notice of its intention to review, amend, delete, or add to the conditions of this consent Optional review date June 2015 N/A Ov Overall assessment of consent compliance and environmental performance in respect of this consent
+Condition requirement Means of monitoring during period under review Compliance achieved?
+6. Stabilisation and revegetation on completion of authorised discharge N/A Yes 7.
+Consent Lapse N/A N/A 8.
+TRC may serve notice of its intention to review, amend, delete, or add to the conditions of this consent Optional review date June 2015 N/A Overall assessment of environmental performance and compliance in respect of this consentHighOverall assessment of administrative performance in respect of this consentHigh 0

-During the year the Company demonstrated a high level of environmental performance and compliance with its resource consents.
-Thee were no incidents recorded in relation to operations at either of the Vickers Quarries sites.
+During the year the Company demonstrated a high level of both environmental and administrative performance and compliance with its resource consents.
+There were no incidents recorded in relation to operations at either of the Vickers Quarries Limited sites.
 The sites were both well managed and tidy.
 The bunding and ponds appeared to be well maintained.